Traveling on Horseback: Length, Distance, and Time Limits

 Duration; 6-8 weeks

-This time period is used to prepare your horse for continuously increasing exercise times and intensity, as well as to condition its hooves and muscle to the work it will take on.
+This period is used to prepare your horse for continuously increasing exercise times and intensity and to condition its hooves and muscle to the work it will do.

 • Between 4 and 5 days a week, walk your horse at an active pace.
 This should not be done on the same terrain every day.
 It is recommended that you train on as many different landscapes as possible.
 This can include fields, gravel, mountains, and even sand.
 Training times should be up to about 3 hours per day at the end of the 6 or 8 weeks.